localstack/docs/content/en/user-guide/aws/ec2/index.md

 ### Instances

-Fully virtualised instances can be launched with `RunInstances` operation and specifying a compatible AMI.
+Virtualised instances can be launched with `RunInstances` operation and specifying a compatible AMI.
 LocalStack will create and start a Libvirt domain to represent the instance.

 When instances are launched, LocalStack uses the [NoCloud](https://cloudinit.readthedocs.io/en/latest/reference/datasources/nocloud.html) datasource to customize the virtual machine.